Daniel-Wu/Daniel-Wu.github.io/_projects/AdaptiveTherapy.md

 literature lacks understanding of the tumor microdynamics and tests the feasibility of adaptive therapy, often by using simple, highly suboptimal treatment protocols.

-Via an agent-based cellular automata model, we observed spatial dynamics of the intra-tumoral ecosystem in late-stage metastatic castration-resistant prostate cancer.
+During a summer in Moffitt Cancer Center's [Integrated Mathematical Oncology Program](https://labpages.moffitt.org/imo/), I built an agent-based cellular automata model, which was used to observe spatial dynamics of the intra-tumoral ecosystem in late-stage metastatic castration-resistant prostate cancer.
 We then use deterministic models and evolutionary principles to create and optimize various treatment protocols utilizing a combination of various therapies that leads to the most stable, controlled, cancer state, one that we theorize could be maintained indefinitely.
 We both confirm adaptive therapy's effectiveness in